ISISComputingGroup/ibex_developers_manual/Deployment-on-an-Instrument-Control-PC.md

 ## Preparatory Steps for Client and Server

+- As early as possible email the group to let us know of the upgrade.
+This includes starting point (e.g. v2.2.0) and what is going to be released.
+This will allow people to comment or add special instructions for various machines if they have forgotten to add them to the IBEX page.

+- Inform the instrument scientist that you are going to upgrade the instrument in 5 minutes so that they are not suprised when you remote desktop to the instrument.

 - **install** Check that Java is installed on the PC.
 If not, download the latest JRE from the Java web-site (http://www.java.com/en/) and install it.
 Make sure you choose the 64-bit version of Java.
 - **install** If the PC is running the Windows Classic theme, switch it to a modern theme (e.g. Windows 7 Theme); the IBEX GUI looks better when using a modern theme.
 To change the theme see [Change Windows Theme](Change Windows Theme).